saisrinivas-samoju/MoleculeNet/docs/documentation.md

 # Project Documentation

-This documentation provides detailed information about the Molecular Property Prediction framework components and how to use them.
+Here's how to use the different parts of this molecular property prediction system.

 ## Data Loading

-The data loading component is responsible for importing molecular data from various sources, particularly CSV files containing SMILES strings and molecular properties.
+Load molecular data from CSV files.
+The system expects SMILES strings and property values.

 === "Basic Usage"
     ```python